Pearson-Higher-Ed/design/c/breadcrumbs/v1.0.0-beta.4/index.md

     text: |
       Breadcrumbs are used primarily to give users a secondary means of navigating a website.
 They provide a trail of links for the user to follow back to the starting or entry point.
 Typically, breadcrumbs display a hierarchy of the current page in relation to the website's structure.

-      Note: Images used on this page are scale up to make them easier read, go to the redlines section below for specification.
+      Note: Images used on this page are scaled up to make them easier read, go to the redlines section below for specification.

     contents:
       - type: wide image